Contents “C# Advanced Programming Training”

-The contents (here detailed as pdf) can be adapted to the wishes of the participants.
+The contents of this C# seminar (here detailed as pdf) can be adapted to the needs of the participants.

 1. Static Variables, Methods and Classes